failgood/failgood/README.md

 `./gradlew check` will then run the tests.

-you can also skip test detection alltogether and just create a suite from a list of root contexts.
+you can also skip test detection and just create a suite from a list of root contexts.
 Look at the test suite for more info

 ## test lifecycle

 Just declare your dependencies in the context blocks. they will be recreated for every test. it just works as expected.
-I think ScalaTest has a mode that works like that and kotest also supports it,and calls it  [instance per leaf](https://github.com/kotest/kotest/blob/master/doc/isolation_mode.md#instanceperleaf)
+I think ScalaTest has a mode that works like that and kotest also supports it, and calls it  [instance per leaf](https://github.com/kotest/kotest/blob/master/doc/isolation_mode.md#instanceperleaf)

 It combines the power of a dsl with the simplicity of junit 4.